 You are solely responsible for making any investment decision regarding your Traditional IRA assets.
-You may designate someone other than yourself to direct the investment of the assets in your Traditional IRA by executing a valid third party trading authorization or power of attorney on a form acceptable to the Custodian and by naming a person or entity acceptable to the Custodian.
-All investment directions shall be given in a form that complies with the reasonable requirements and procedures imposed by the Custodian.
+You may designate someone other than yourself to direct the investment of the assets in your Traditional IRA by executing a valid third party trading authorization or power of attorney in a form acceptable to us and by naming a person or entity acceptable to us.
+All investment directions shall be given in a form that complies with the reasonable requirements and procedures imposed by us.
 Such requirement may include that certain representations and warranties accompany certain directions, including indemnification.
-You (or your duly authorized representative) are making all investment decisions, and thus the Custodian will have no investment responsibility (and neither the Custodian nor any of its employees will accept such responsibility) other than to make investments pursuant to your (or your duly authorized representative's) direction.
+You (or your duly authorized representative) are making all investment decisions, and thus we will have no investment responsibility (and neither the Custodian nor any of its employees or affiliates will accept such responsibility) other than to make investments pursuant to your (or your duly authorized representative's) direction.
 The Custodian has no duty to and will not question such direction.
-In addition, The Custodian is indemnified and held harmless for any liability which may arise in the Custodians performance of its duties under the Custodial Agreement, except for any liability arising from the Custodian's gross negligence or willful misconduct.
+In addition, the Custodian its employees and affiliates are indemnified and held harmless for any liability which may arise in our performance of our duties under the Custodial Agreement, except for any liability arising from gross negligence or willful misconduct.

-I.2.
-What assets may not be held in my Traditional IRA?
+1.2 What assets may not be held in my Traditional IRA?

-The Custodian, in its sole discretion, may refuse to hold any investment.
+The Custodian in its sole discretion, may refuse to hold any investment.
 Your Traditional IRA may not be invested in life insurance contracts and, except for investments pooled in a common trust fund or common investment fund, may not be commingled with other property.
 Further, assets in your Traditional IRA may not be invested in commodities, "collectibles," alcoholic beverages, or any other tangible personal property.
 The term "collectibles" includes works of art, rugs, antiques, metals, gems, stamps, coins (other than certain gold, silver or platinum coins of the United States or a state and certain bullion, if on the Custodian's approved list of investments).
-You also may not invest the assets of your Traditional IRA in any investment that the Custodian determines, in its sole discretion, is administratively or operationally burdensome.
+You also may not invest the assets of your Traditional IRA in any investments we determine, in our sole discretion, are administratively or operationally burdensome.

 The Custodian has no responsibility for monitoring your Traditional IRA investments.
-Thus, if you or your duly authorized representative direct the Custodian to engage in any non-qualifying or prohibited transaction or investment with respect to your Traditional IRA, neither the Custodian, its affiliates nor any of its employees or employees of its affiliates will be liable for any adverse investment, tax or other legal consequences that may result from such purchase.
+Thus, if you or your duly authorized representative direct us to engage in any a non-qualifying or prohibited transaction or investment with respect to your Traditional IRA, neither the Custodian, its affiliates nor any of our employees will be liable for any adverse investment, tax or other legal consequences that may result from such purchase.
 Also, if your investment direction results in a prohibited transaction, the tax-favored status of your Traditional IRA will be affected.
 See Section H: Excess Contributions and Prohibited Transactions for more information.